Incyte (INCY) Q2 2017 Results - Earnings Call Transcript

 Reid M. Huber - Incyte Corp.

 Yeah, Alethia, this is Reid.
 I'll take your BRD question.
 As we often do for our programs, we'll progress more than one molecule into the clinic, and that can be for various reasons.
-Sometimes it's a different structure to safeguard against a safety problem that could arise with the lead compound.
-Other times, it can be for differential pharmacokinetics and pharmacodynamics, so that we can evaluate the safety and early signs of efficacy very different clinical drug profiles.
-And actually both of those reasons underlie our decision some time ago to progress INCB57643 and INCB54329 into the clinic.
+Sometimes it's a different structure, to safeguard against a safety problem that could arise with the lead compound.
+Other times, it can be for differential pharmacokinetics and pharmacodynamics, so that we can evaluate the safety and early signs of efficacy of very different clinical drug profiles.
+And actually, both of those reasons underlie our decision some time ago to progress INCB57643 and INCB54329 into the clinic.

 Those Phase 1 dose escalations are all wrapping up now, and we'll present data from each of those in the second half of the year.
-I don't want to get ahead of what those data show, but suffice it to say that, we became quite comfortable of INCB57643 is having a more optimal profile and because of that, it's the compound that will now progress forward into both liquid and solid tumor combination studies, and you'll learn more about those over the coming months.
+I don't want to get ahead of what those data show, but suffice it to say that we became quite comfortable with INCB57643 is having a more optimal profile and, because of that, it's the compound that will now progress forward into both liquid and solid tumor combination studies, and you'll learn more about those over the coming months.

 Operator